cfengine/documentation/reference/components/cf-execd.markdown

        (-O) - Run once and then exit
     '--no-winsrv'
-       (-W) - Do not run as a service on windows - use this when running from a command shell (commercial editions only) '--ld-library-path'
+       (-W) - Do not run as a service on windows - use this when running from a command shell (CFEngine Enterprise only) '--ld-library-path'
        (-L value) - Set the internal value of LD\_LIBRARY\_PATH for child processes